Hello friends and gamers,

 Avatar: The Last Airbender is one of my all-time favorite TV shows!
 It has flawed but relatable characters, an unsettling war to resolve, elemental bending, an OP Avatar State, hints of romance, one of the best character arcs in cartoon history (Zuko), and so much more!
-I would never pass on the chance to play a video game related to the show, and that’s what led me to talk about the game today.
+I would never pass on the chance to play a video game related to Avatar the Last Airbender.
+That’s what led me to talk about the game today.

-The Burning Earth released in 2007 and takes place during the events of the show’s second season, Book Two: Earth.
+The Burning Earth was released in 2007.
+The video game takes place during the events of the show’s second season, Book Two: Earth.
 Depending on the mission, you are able to play as Aang, Katara, Sokka, Toph, Zuko, Iroh, Momo, and Jet.
 There are a variety of enemies from the show that you will encounter, including firebenders, Dai Li agents, and sandbenders.

-Similar to the six chapters in season 2 of the show, Team Avatar will start the game off fighting General Fong, with Aang ultimately having to use the Avatar State to be victorious.
-The Last Airbender and company go to Omashu to search for King Bumi.
-Met by force from Azula, Mai, Ty Lee, and Zuko, Team Avatar flees Omashu, disappointed that King Bumi chose to stay captured.
-Flying to their next destination, they end up in a swamp needing to find Appa, who has become entangled in vines.
+Similar to the six chapters in season 2 of the show, Team Avatar will start the game off fighting General Fong.
+Aang ultimately needs to use the Avatar State to be victorious.
+Aang and company go to Omashu to search for King Bumi.
+Met by force from Azula, Mai, Ty Lee, and Zuko, Team Avatar flees Omashu.
+The team was disappointed that King Bumi chose to stay captured.
+Flying to their next destination, they end up in a swamp.
+Appa is entangled in vines while the team searches for him.
 Aang and Katara defeat the swamp monster entangling Appa, who turned out to be a man waterbending the swamp.
 He tells Aang that the entire swamp is connected and to place his hand on the tree.
 Aang sees visions of the drill heading for Ba Sing Se and the girl that would be his earthbending master.

 After searching the desert for days, the team finds no sign of Appa and sadly travels to Ba Sing Se to warn the Earth king about the solstice.
 Zuko and Iroh are living as refugees of the Earth kingdom in Ba Sing Se at this time.
 They happen to find Appa beneath Lake Laogai and set him free.
 Iroh says that they have done a good deed, but Zuko doesn’t know how he feels.
 While Iroh and Zuko were rescuing Appa, Aang and Jet duke it out with the commander of the Dai Li agents, Long Feng.
 Long Feng lands a surprise attack on Jet and flees.
 Katara isn’t able to heal Jet’s wound, and he dies in her arms.